docker/app/README.md

 An *experimental* utility to help make Compose files more reusable and sharable.

+## CNAB support (preview)

+You can find some preview binaries of `docker-app` with CNAB support [here](https://github.com/docker/app/releases/tag/cnab-dockercon-preview).

+There is a [simple example](https://github.com/docker/app/tree/cnab-preview/examples/cnab-simple) and an [example of how to deploy a Helm Chart](https://github.com/docker/app/tree/cnab-preview/examples/cnab-helm).

 ## The problem application packages solve

 Compose files do a great job of describing a set of related services.
 Not only are Compose files easy to write, they are generally easy to read as well.
 However, a couple of problems often emerge: